MisterZen01/MC-PYTChat-CC/README.md

 2. Download and place the `control.py` script in the newly generated **minescript** folder.

-3. Start Minecraft, open the chat window, and type the following command to run the script: `/control`
+3. Start Minecraft, open the chat window, and type the following command to run the script: `\control`

 4. It should then say **"Starting Crowd Control..."** and you'll be able to start seeing YouTube live chat messages in Minecraft.